osqazi/book_hackathon/docs/module-4-vla/whisper.md

 - Real-time transcription publishing
 - Integration with LLM planner for action decomposition

+**Production Optimizations:**
+- GPU acceleration (4-6x speedup)
+- Model quantization for edge deployment
+- Streaming recognition for low latency
+- Domain adaptation with prompting
+- Multilingual auto-detection

 **Best Practices:**
 - Use `small` model for speed/accuracy balance
 - Apply VAD to avoid transcribing silence
 - Use wake word detection in noisy environments
 - Microphone arrays for directional audio capture
+- Confidence thresholding for error recovery

 **Limitations:**
-- 1-3 second latency (not real-time)
+- 1-3 second latency (not real-time for full transcription, but can stream)
 - GPU recommended for fast inference
-- Struggles with extreme accents or domain-specific jargon
+- Struggles with extreme accents or domain-specific jargon without prompting

 **Next:** Learn how to ground language in visual perception with multimodal models.